ballerkobe808/invest/README - 2 FUNDING.md

 ## 1.2.
 Sources and Types of Funding

----
+bank/credit union loan,
+portfolio bank loan,
+hard money lenders (3-5 points, 12-15% interest), friends/family/partners,
+lines of credit,
+credit cards,
+401k/IRA,
+seller financing.

 ### 1.2.1.
 Line of Credit (HELOC, or Personal LOC)

 The key thing to note, is that an LOC's interest is calculated PER DAY.
 You can get the daily interest by taking the APR (Example: 2.7%), dividing by 12 - to get the monthly interest, then dividing that by 30 to get the daily interest.
 (They do it like this vs dividing by 365 according to the renautus guys).

 Take out a line of credit at your local bank.
 For First Hawaiian Bank you can get one for 20k assuming your DTI is ok.
 If you want to go higher, you will have to provide some bank statements.

 #### 1.2.2.
 HElOC